-4. The 2021 Series G Bonds are valid and legally binding special revenue obligations of the Corporation payable solely from the revenues, funds or monies pledged for the payment thereof pursuant to the Resolutions, are enforceable in accordance with their terms and the terms of the Resolutions, and are entitled to the benefit, protection and security of the provisions, covenants and agreements of the Resolutions.

-5. The 2021 Series G Bonds are secured by a pledge in the manner and to the extent set forth in the Resolutions.
-The Resolutions create the valid pledge of and lien on the Revenues (as defined in the Resolutions) and all the Accounts established by the Resolutions and monies and securities therein, which the Resolutions purport to create, subject only to the provisions of the Resolutions permitting the use and application thereof for or to the purposes and on the terms and conditions set forth in the Resolutions.

-6. The 2021 Series G Bonds are not a debt of the State or The City of New York and neither is liable thereon, nor shall the 2021 Series G Bonds be payable out of any funds other than those of the Corporation pledged for the payment thereof.

-7. Under existing statutes and court decisions, (i) interest on the 2021 Series G Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), except that no opinion is expressed as to such exclusion of interest on any 2021 Series G Bond for any period during which such 2021 Series G Bond is held by a person who, within the meaning of Section 147(a) of the Code, is a "substantial user" of the facilities financed with the proceeds of the 2021 Series G Bonds, or a "related person," and (ii) interest on the 2021 Series G Bonds is not treated as a preference item in calculating the alternative minimum tax under the Code.
-In rendering this opinion, we have relied on certain representations, certifications of fact, and statements of reasonable expectations made by the Corporation, the Mortgagors (as defined in the General Resolution) of the Mortgage Loans financed by the Prior Bonds and others in connection with the issuance of the 2021 Series G Bonds, and we have assumed compliance by the Corporation and such Mortgagors with certain ongoing covenants to comply with applicable requirements of the Code to assure the exclusion of interest on the 2021 Series G Bonds from gross income under Section 103 of the Code.
+- 4. The 2021 Series H Bonds are valid and legally binding special revenue obligations of the Corporation payable solely from the revenues, funds or monies pledged for the payment thereof pursuant to the Resolutions, are enforceable in accordance with their terms and the terms of the Resolutions, and are entitled to the benefit, protection and security of the provisions, covenants and agreements of the Resolutions. - 5.
+The 2021 Series H Bonds are secured by a pledge in the manner and to the extent set forth in the Resolutions.
+The Resolutions create the valid pledge of and lien on the Revenues and the 2021 Series H Revenues (as such terms are defined in the Resolutions), and all the Accounts and the 2021 Series H Accounts established by the Resolutions and monies and securities therein, which the Resolutions purport to create, subject only to the provisions of the Resolutions permitting the use and application thereof for or to the purposes and on the terms and conditions set forth in the Resolutions. - 6.
+The 2021 Series H Bonds are not a debt of the State or The City of New York and neither is liable thereon, nor shall the 2021 Series H Bonds be payable out of any funds other than those of the Corporation pledged for the payment thereof. - 7.
+Under existing statutes and court decisions, (i) interest on the 2021 Series H Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), except that no opinion is expressed as to such exclusion of interest on any 2021 Series H Bond for any period during which such 2021 Series H Bond is held by a person who, within the meaning of Section 147(a) of the Code, is a "substantial user" of the facilities financed with the proceeds of the 2021 Series H Bonds, or a "related person," and (ii) interest on the 2021 Series H Bonds is not treated as a preference item in calculating the alternative minimum tax under the Code.
+In rendering this opinion, we have relied on certain representations, certifications of fact, and statements of reasonable expectations made by the Corporation and others in connection with the issuance of the 2021 Series H Bonds, and we have assumed compliance by the Corporation and the Mortgagors (as defined in the General Resolution) of the 2021 Series H Mortgage Loans with certain ongoing covenants to comply with applicable requirements of the Code to assure the exclusion of interest on the 2021 Series H Bonds from gross income under Section 103 of the Code. - 8.
+Under existing statutes, interest on the 2021 Series H Bonds is exempt from personal income taxes imposed by the State or any political subdivision thereof (including The City of New York).